syncfusion-content/js-api-docs/api/js/ejDateRangePicker.md

-Specifies the height of the DateRangePicker input .
+Specifies the height of the DateRangePicker input.